-These six variables can certainly help us understand the kind of companies that generally make it to the Next 50 index and will also assist you in identifying stocks that can be bought as an investment.
+These six variables help us understand the kind of companies that generally make it to the Next 50 index.
+It will also assist you in identifying stocks for investing in.

-We extend our comparison of the NIFTY 50 and the NIFTY Next 50 index by looking at six essential variables such as the market capitalization, return on equity, price earning ratio etc. to see how both these indices have been performing on different parameters.
+We extend our comparison of the NIFTY 50 and the NIFTY Next 50 index.
+We do this by looking at six essential variables which include market capitalization, return on equity, price earning ratio etc. to see how both these indices have been performing on different parameters.

-The table above clearly shows that the NIFTY Next 50 is clearly more expensive to purchase in the current market environment with a high PE ratio and a high EV/EBITDA ratio.
-This can also be a function of the kind of companies in this index which has more consumer goods and insurance constituents as compared to the NIFTY 50 which has a lot of banks, technology and energy companies.
+This can also be a function of the kind of companies in this index.
+The presence of consumer goods and insurance companies does push up the valuations.
+The NIFTY 50 has a lot more banks, technology and energy companies.

 Let’s look at how these funds have performed (data as of January 20, 2020)

-The NIFTY Next 50 Index funds and ETFs have delivered a little over 10% annual returns over the last 10 years which is a lot similar to how the NIFTY 50 Index has performed over the same time period.
+The NIFTY Next 50 Index funds and ETFs have delivered a little over 10% annual returns over the last 10 years.
+This is a lot similar to how the NIFTY 50 Index has performed over the same time period.

 How to Invest in NIFTY Next 50 companies?

-You can invest in the NIFTY Next 50 Index using the ETF (Exchange Traded Funds) route or the Mutual Fund route.
+You can invest in the NIFTY Next 50 Index using the ETF (Exchange Traded Funds) or Mutual Fund route.